Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 A properly configured routing system collapses the chain.
 The caller's information is captured once and delivered instantly to the on-call technician with complete context.
 No relay.
 No degradation.
 No delay.

-The on-call tech receives a structured text with everything they need to decide and act: emergency type, address, customer name, phone number, urgency level, and any specific notes from the caller.
+The on-call tech receives a structured text with everything needed to decide and act: emergency type, address, customer name, phone number, urgency level, and any specific notes from the caller.
 The decision to dispatch takes 30 seconds.
 The call back to the customer happens in under three minutes from the original inbound call.

 What the Owner Stops Doing When the System Is in Place